wbrowar/craft-guide/_docs/content/en/editing-guides.md

 ## Context-Aware Guides

-When using guides on element edit pages and in UI Elements, context variables are available that represents the specific piece of content you are editing.
+When using guides on element edit pages and in UI elements, context variables are available that represents the specific piece of content you are editing.

 | Variable | Description |
 | --- | --- |